TylerJSimpson/dagster_demo/README.md

 ## dlt (Extraction)

-`dlt` or data load tool is a lightweight python library primarily for the 'E' in ETL.
+`dlt` or data load tool is a lightweight python framework for connection data sources. dlt offers boilerplates to most common connections like in our example MongoDB and Snowflake.

 We have already installed the package previously `dlt[snowflake]>=0.3.5`.
 Now we need to init